gripableteam/gripable-play-unity-docs/source/index.html.md

 }
 ```

-In order to configure gestures you need to speficy the gesture type you want to configure first.
-The list of available gestures is defined by the GestureType enum, as shown here on the side.
+To configure gestures, the desired gesture type must be specified.
+The list of available gestures is defined by the <code>GestureType enum</code>.

 ## ConfigureForceGesture()